 Your head and neck contain body parts that are important for functions such as breathing, speaking, swallowing, taste, smell and hearing.

 Cancer can affect the mouth and throat and, less commonly, the ear, nose, sinuses and salivary and thyroid glands.

 Squamous cell carcinoma accounts for more than 90% of head and neck cancers and originates in the lining of the mouth, tongue and throat.

 - A one-stop neck lump clinic with direct access to ultrasound and expert analysis of biopsy samples to enable an early diagnosis.
 Head and Neck Cancer Presentation

 - The latest scanning techniques including MRI, CT and PET-CT

 Squamous cell carcinoma is treated with a combination of initial surgery, radiotherapy or chemotherapy.
 All patients are discussed at the St George’s Hospital Head and Neck Cancer multi-disciplinary team (MDT) meeting to ensure they get the most appropriate treatment.

 Thyroid cancer treatment usually involves initial surgery to remove half of all of the thyroid, followed by radioactive iodine therapy.

-Following a diagnosis of head and neck cancer, surgical treatment is performed at St George’s Hospital NHS Foundation Trust.
-Patients requiring radiotherapy +/- chemotherapy are referred to our oncology partners at the Royal Marsden Hospital, who have treatment sites at either clinic sites in South Kensington or Sutton.
+Surgery on head and neck cancer patients is carried out at St George’s.
+Patients requiring radiotherapy and/or chemotherapy are referred to our oncology partners at the Royal Marsden, either in Chelsea or Sutton.

 Holistic Needs Assessment (HNA)